Victorville, California · Workers' Compensation

 About your attorney

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law, certified by the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys hold this credential.
+Only a small fraction of California attorneys hold this credential.
 He has represented hundreds of injured California workers and appears regularly at the San Bernardino WCAB on denied-claim and appeal matters.
 Our firm has recovered up to $5,000,000 for a catastrophic spinal-cord injury and $1,500,000 for a cervical-spine injury.
 Past results do not guarantee future outcomes.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 What does representation on an appeal cost?